 Gifts received from an outside entity in the preceding 12 months that exceed $250 in value, or multiple gifts from a single entity that in the aggregate exceed $250 in value.

 Reimbursed/sponsored travel in the preceding 12 months, if the aggregated value of all payments from the sponsor/organizer (such as salary, consulting fees, honoraria, paid authorship and travel) exceeds $5,000.

 When disclosing your interests, you must also disclose the outside activities and financial interests of your Family Members.
 The term “Family Member” is defined as your spouse, dependent children/step-children, any person financially dependent upon you, and any person with whom you have joint financial interests where your professional responsibilities at UTHealth could affect or be affected by those interests.
 Researchers must also disclose other significant financial interests not specifically required by the Policy if they have concerns that the activity or interest would appear to affect or be affected by the proposed research.
 The term “Entity” refers to any organization, company, foundation, trust, or other enterprise.

-Individuals of the research team (Covered Individuals) responsible for the design, conduct, or reporting of research must submit an annual UTHealth Financial Disclosure Statement to disclose all outside activities and financial interests (of the individual and covered Family Members) that are related to the individual’s professional training and expertise.
+Individuals of the research team (Covered Individuals) responsible for the design, conduct, or reporting of research must submit an annual UTHealth Financial Disclosure Statement to disclose outside activities and financial interests (of the individual and covered Family Members) as required.
 UTHealth will review the disclosure and identify the activities and interests that represent "significant" interests (as defined above).
 A "significant" financial interest that is related to research has the potential to create a financial conflict of interest in research, and requires further review.